gary-archer/oauth.websample2/README.md

 - Password: `GuestPassword1`

 You can then test all lifecycle operations, including token refresh, multi tab browsing and logout.

+## Problem Areas

+The SPA demonstrates the original PKCE flow with tokens in the browser, which is no longer recommended in 2021.\
+The SPA also demonstrates some usability problems with iframe-based silent token renewal.\
+See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for a hardened implementation.

 ## Further Information